EARLY CHILDHOOD AND ELEMENTARY MUSIC

 Students in the Woodwind Methods course at SRU were paired with students playing woodwind instruments in band at Karns City Junior Senior High School, and during the Spring semesters, students in the Instrumental Methods course at SRU were paired with students playing brass instruments at Karns City to engage in a teaching experience through distance-education.
 Over the course of several weeks, the Karns City students, under the direction of their band director, Miss Amanda Paulsen, recorded videos performing music on which they were focusing in band.
 The videos were sent to students in the SRU courses, which are taught by Dr. Kathleen Melago, and the SRU students worked on developing their ability to teach via technology by using the Coach's Eye app to produce videos to share with the Karns City students that included comments on what the students were doing well and how they could improve.
 Through Coach's Eye, the students used telestration tools, similar to what sports analysts use on ESPN, to circle, draw, speed up/slow down, zoom in/out, and record commentary within the original video to create personalized lessons to send back to the students.
 This experience helped to prepare SRU music education majors to teach in distance-learning situations and provided support to students at Karns City by helping them to develop their musicianship through a one-on-one lesson experience.
 Following the four to six lessons in the teaching partnership, the Karns City students came to SRU for a day to experience activities in music and physics and to tour the campus.
 Future plans for this partnership include expanding this experience to other schools and settings and considering other types of technology that could be used to accomplish the same goals.

 Popular Music Pedagogy is an interactive workshop which serves as an introduction to implementing and maintaining Modern Band programs at all levels.
 Participants will become familiar with the use of technology in music and learn the fundamental playing and teaching techniques for all Modern Band instruments including: guitar, keyboard, drums, vocals, and bass.
 This student-centered approach will provide instant music-making experiences through improvisational activities, recreating familiar popular music selections, and creating new compositions based on style/genre interests.
 Participants use their new pedagogical knowledge and instrumental skill set to perform original songs they create during the course.
 The goal of this workshop is to inspire pre-service music educators and current educators to leverage the cultural capital of their students and provide a music education experience that will be as diverse as the students they teach.
-Registration opens in February.
-To register, click here.
+For more information or to register, click here.